Yrds/cppaper/README.md

 ## Using/Example

 I want to provide a more detailed guide on how to use `cppaper`, but for now I have a "example" directory with a fully working site, just run `cppaper` inside this directory and everything should work.

+## Docs

+The docs are still in development, and is available [online in html version](https://cppaper.yurisantos.dev)

+You also can compile the docs, that uses `cppaper` as engine:

+`meson compile -C build docs`